 Accomplishments

-1. Official Setting of LINE Messaging Channel Access Token
+1. Official LINE Messaging Channel Access Token Setup

-The root cause of the “LINE carousel not working” issue discovered in the previous session was that the LINE_MESSAGING_CHANNEL_ACCESS_TOKEN in Secret Manager was the token for the Inspire bot (@787oguzk).
-This time, after receiving the channel ID and secret for MySpirits (@838imbvp) from the user, we issued the correct token, updated Secret Manager, and completed the deployment to Cloud Run Rev19.
+The root cause of the “LINE carousel not forwarding” issue discovered in the previous session was that the LINE_MESSAGING_CHANNEL_ACCESS_TOKEN in Secret Manager was the token for the Inspire bot (@787oguzk).
+This time, after receiving the channel ID and secret for MySpirits (@838imbvp) from the user, a correct token was issued, Secret Manager was updated, and Cloud Run Rev19 deployment was completed.

 Bot Authentication Confirmation:

-@838imbvp — My Spirits – A Compass for Your Soul in Your Pocket
+@838imbvp — My Sprits – A Compass for the Soul in Your Pocket

 chatMode: bot / markAsReadMode: auto

-2. Addition of LINE Login Screen to My Page
+2. LINE Login Screen Added to My Page

-Fixed the issue where unauthenticated users directly accessing mypage.html were redirected to index.html.
-Modified to display a login screen with a LINE Login button within the My Page.
+The issue where unauthenticated users directly accessing mypage.html were redirected to index.html has been fixed.
+The login screen with a LINE Login button has been added to the My Page.

 Changes Made:

-– Added login screen HTML (LINE green login button + Cosmos design unification)
+– Login screen HTML added (LINE green login button + Cosmos design unification)

-– checkAuth(): Changed redirect to display login screen
+– checkAuth(): Redirect changed to display login screen

-– handleAuthCallback(): Detected URL ?auth_token= parameter, saved to localStorage, and cleaned up URL
+– handleAuthCallback(): Detect URL ?auth_token= parameter, save to localStorage, clean URL

 – showLoginScreen() / showAuthContent(): Screen switching functions

-– handleLogout(): Changed redirect to display login screen
+– handleLogout(): Redirect changed to display login screen

-– Wrapped authenticated content in an auth-content wrapper div
+– Wrap authenticated content in an auth-content wrapper div.

 Mistakes Made

-The explanation of LINE Messaging API token types (30-day client_credentials token vs. long-term token) was too verbose and confused the user.
-A simple statement like “It works.
+The explanation of LINE Messaging API token types (30-day expiry client_credentials token vs. long-term token) was too verbose and confused the user.
+A simple “It works.
 Just replace it when it expires” would have been sufficient.

-Regarding the My Page login mechanism issue, the user asked “Will it be fixed if I log in?”, but I started explaining the code details.
-I should have answered more simply and then fixed it silently.
+Regarding the My Page login mechanism issue, when the user asked, “It’ll be fixed if I just log in, right?”, I started explaining the code details.
+I should have answered more simply and then fixed it quietly.

 Lessons Learned

 When explaining to users, prioritize the conclusion followed by the action.
-Explaining the technical background before the conclusion is the reverse.
-“It works” and “I’ll fix it” should come first.
+Explaining the technical background before the conclusion is the wrong order.
+“It works” or “I’ll fix it” should come first.

-With the channel ID and secret for a LINE Bot, a token can be issued using client_credentials.
-Without logging into the LINE Developers Console, a bot profile can be confirmed, a token can be issued, Secret Manager can be updated, and deployment can be completed with a single curl command.
+With the channel ID and secret of a LINE Bot, a token can be issued using client_credentials.
+Without logging into the LINE Developers Console, a bot profile can be confirmed, a token issued, Secret Manager updated, and deployment can be done with a single curl command.

-The redirect_uri in the authentication flow (LINE Login OAuth 2.1) can be specified dynamically.
-Since /api/auth/line/login in auth.py accepts a redirect_uri query parameter, the same OAuth flow can be used whether accessed from index.html or mypage.html.
+The redirect_uri for the authentication flow (LINE Login OAuth 2.1) can be specified dynamically.
+Since /api/auth/line/login in auth.py accepts the redirect_uri query parameter, the same OAuth flow can be used from index.html or mypage.html.

 Observations from Agent Interactions